A theory of nonequilibrium steady states in quantum chaotic systems: Conclusions

 \section{Conclusions}

 Let us summarize the main ansatz and results of our theory.
-NESS is a quasistationary state in finite systems.
-It will eventually relax to thermal equilibrium.
+NESS is a quasistationary state in finite systems, in which it will eventually relax to thermal equilibrium.
 But in thermodynamic limit, NESS is a real steady state, because the thermodynamic limit and the long time limit are noncommutative.
 The initial states can be classified into typical and atypical states.
 Typical states thermalize in the long time limit, while atypical states will evolve into NESS.
 NESSH proposes the universal structure of atypical states in chaotic systems, as they are expressed as density matrices in the eigenbasis of the Hamiltonian.
 As shown in Eq.~(\ref{eq:nessh}) of Sec.~\ref{sec:nessh} (or Eq.~(\ref{eq:ansatz1}) and~(\ref{eq:ansatz2})), the off-diagonal elements $\rho_{\alpha\beta}$ of atypical density matrices behave as random numbers.
 Their variance is a smooth function of $\left|E_\alpha-E_\beta\right|$, scaling as $1/\left|E_\alpha-E_\beta\right|^2$ in the limit $\left|E_\alpha-E_\beta\right|\to 0$.
 This scaling law is the exclusive characteristic of NESS.

-Based on this ansatz, the stationary current in NESS can be simply expressed as the variance of $\rho_{\alpha\beta}\left|E_\alpha-E_\beta\right|^2$ in the limit $\left|E_\alpha-E_\beta\right|\to 0$ (see Eq.~(\ref{eq:currsimexp})).
-Most off-diagonal elements of the initial density matrix are forgotten in the evolution to NESS.
+Based on this ansatz, the stationary current in NESS can be simply expressed as the variance of $\rho_{\alpha\beta}\left|E_\alpha-E_\beta\right|^2$ in the limit $\left|E_\alpha-E_\beta\right|\to 0$ (see Eq.~(\ref{eq:currsimplestexp})).
+The information of most off-diagonal elements in the initial density matrix cannot be extracted from the local observables after the system evolves into NESS.
+In other words, they are forgotten in the evolution to NESS.
 NESS only keeps memory of the off-diagonal elements with infinitesimal energy difference.

-We show that NESSH implies ETH in an arbitrary bipartite system.
+We show that NESSH indicates ETH for the current operator in an arbitrary bipartite system.
 And NESSH can be strictly proved in case of a $2$-by-$2$ Hamiltonian by using the random matrix theory.
 Furthermore, we provide the numerical evidence of NESSH in two chaotic many-body models.
 One composes of two weak-coupled reservoirs that are described by random matrices.
 The other one is a lattice model of fermions.